 This article is a long list of traits and behaviors that are often considered immature.
-Some of them can be caused by other reasons, but people may still see them as signs of immaturity.
+Some of them can occur for other reasons, but people may still see them as signs of immaturity.

 Some immature behaviors are worse than others.
 Some are unquestionably obnoxious.
 Others peg you as being emotionally young, but aren't that harmful.
 They just make more mature people chuckle to themselves and think, "Ah, I remember being like that back in the day."

 Maturity is relative.
 If you're younger, you don't need to be some wise village elder.
 Just aim not to be annoyingly childish compared to everyone else around your age.
-Simply because they're young as well, your peers won't have outgrown many of their own immature traits.
+Because they're young as well, your peers won't have outgrown many of their own immature traits, and don't expect anyone to act twenty years older than they are.
 You can end up feeling alienated if you look down on any hint of immaturity and try to set yourself above it all.

-Also, maturity only helps you if you're truly mature, not acting like a stodgy caricature of it.
+Also, maturity only helps you if you're truly mature, not behaving like a caricature of it.
 Maturity doesn't mean becoming some self-serious stick in the mud who never goofs around or blows off steam.
-It doesn't mean dressing like an accountant and staying in every weekend to watch war documentaries.
-Someone isn't necessarily that mature just because they've checked off milestones like buying a house or having kids.
+It doesn't mean dressing like a stodgy accountant and staying in every weekend to watch World War II documentaries.
+It also doesn't mean acting really dark, cynical, and angsty.
+Also, someone isn't necessarily that mature just because they've checked off milestones like buying a house or having kids.